 How can Protiviti help?

 - Prepare a zero-trust strategy.
-Our design thinking workshops can help organisations develop and communicate a ZTA strategy, including creation of the artifacts needed to socialize with staff, executives and the board of directors.
+Our design thinking workshops can help organizations develop and communicate a ZTA strategy, including creation of the artifacts needed to socialize with staff, executives and the board of directors.

-- Perform a data assessment to discover where the organisation’s most critical data is located and how it is used within the environment, using automated tooling to assist in data discovery efforts that span across structured and unstructured data.
+- Perform a data assessment to discover where the organization’s most critical data is located and how it is used within the environment, using automated tooling to assist in data discovery efforts that span across structured and unstructured data.